varnerlab/CHEME-5760-Decisions-Book/_sources/unit-3-planning/markov.md

 # Markov Chains
+A Markov chain is a stochastic model describing a sequence of possible events where the probability of each of these events depends only on the system’s current state and not on past system states.
+A system's state space and time (much like a probability) can be either discrete or continuous; for most of the applications we'll be interested in, we'll focus on discrete time and discrete finite state spaces.
 Markov chains take their name from the Russian mathematician [Andrey Markov](https://en.wikipedia.org/wiki/Andrey_Markov).
-Markov chains are a stochastic model which describes a sequence of possible events in which the probability of each event depends only on the system state in the previous event.

 In this lecture: